Have a fling with gin at these top Australian gin bars to visit in 2022!

 Dutch Courage Officers' Mess

-Queensland’s first ever gin bar, at Dutch Courage you’ll find good food, amazing drinks and the perfect spot to celebrate – it’s simple.
+Welcome to Queensland’s first ever gin bar!
+At Dutch Courage you’ll find good food, amazing drinks and the perfect spot to celebrate – it’s simple.
 Stretched out over two levels, expect eclecticism – everything has found a home here, from vintage furniture, safari touches, over 150 gins and even an impressive spirit collection boasting over 250 bottles.
 That being said, naturally gin is their pride and joy, and comes directly from distillers across Australia, the United States and Europe.

 Covent Garden is the ultimate place for gin lovers in south-east Queensland.
 This dash of heaven takes plenty of inspiration from the Covent Garden in London’s West End, but with a sharp focus on Australian-made gin concoctions.
 We recommend you tickle your palate with a cocktail like Clockwork Orange ($20) that sees Four Pillars Rare Dry Gin, Aperol, peach, passionfruit and lemon unite.
 If you’d rather be spontaneous, you can take your taste buds on a journey through 200+ gins, matched with a gluten friendly dining menu.